alessiakz/pairedgenometbanalysis/README.md

 # Introduction

-This is an introductory exploration info gene expression data
+This is an introductory exploratory info gene expression data analysis.

 # Methods